-- 9. Judgmentally select AOP program expenses (including payroll) for the engagement period and inspect supporting documentation to determine whether they were for allowable program activities. - Results: The Agency's AOP expenses include payroll, Ecology oversite fees and audit costs.
-We judgmentally selected direct payroll expenses for three months in 2021 and three months in 2022 and tied the timesheets to the general ledger and the Excel spreadsheet.
-We also selected the Ecology oversight fees and audit costs and inspected supporting documents.
-No exceptions were found as a result of applying this procedure. - 10.
-Inspect supporting documentation for a judgmental selection of tasks the sources were billed for during the engagement period and determine whether they were completed. - Results: The Agency bills its four sources annually for payroll costs, Ecology oversight fees and auditing costs.
-We inspected three months of payroll costs for each year, as well as the Ecology oversight fees and auditing fees.
+- 9. Judgmentally select AOP program expenses (including payroll) for the engagement period and inspect supporting documentation to determine whether they were for allowable program activities. - Results: The Agency's AOP expenses include Ecology oversite fees, audit costs and payroll.
+We selected the Ecology oversight fees and audit costs and inspected supporting documents.
+We verified that the expenses were allowable for the program.
+We also judgmentally selected direct payroll expenses for three months in 2023 and five months in 2024 and tied the timesheets to the general ledger and the Excel spreadsheet.
+Although the Agency coded general payroll to Fund 002 in the general ledger as noted in procedure 7, it properly coded the payroll in the Excel spreadsheet used to calculate the billings and annual reconciliation.
+We determined that the payroll expenses were for allowable program activities. - 10.
+Inspect supporting documentation for a judgmental selection of tasks the sources were billed for during the engagement period and determine whether they were completed. - Results: The Agency bills its sources annually for payroll costs, Ecology oversight fees and auditing costs.
+We inspected three months of payroll costs for 2023 and five months of payroll costs for 2024, as well as the Ecology oversight fees and auditing fees.
 No exceptions were found as a result of applying this procedure. - 11.
 Inspect the Agency's indirect cost allocations and determine whether indirect costs were also charged to the program as direct costs.